How to Apply

-Applications from US and international students are accepted for Fall, Spring and Summer enrollment.
-The admission application is also used to request financial aid and no separate form is required.
+Applications from domestic and international students are accepted for fall and spring enrollment.
+The admission application is used to request financial aid, and no separate form is required.
 The largest number of applications for admission and aid are received for the fall semester.
-Students applying for fall or summer should submit a complete application package no later than January 1 and prior to August 15 for spring.
-Please note that all supporting documentation must be sent directly to the admissions office, not the department.
+Students applying for fall or summer should submit a complete application package no later than December 15 (PhD applicants) or March 1 (MS applicants) and prior to August 15 for spring.
+Please note that all supporting documentation must be sent or uploaded directly to the admissions office, not to the department.

 A complete application package contains the following:

-• Official TOEFL or IELTS scores that are less than two years old.
+- (International Students Only) Unofficial* TOEFL or IELTS scores that are fewer than two years old.
 The TOEFL may be waived if the applicant has completed a degree program at a U.S. university within two years of the application deadline.

-• Official GRE scores that are less than five years old (optional)
+- (Optional) Unofficial GRE scores that are fewer than five years old

 Tips for Completing the Application